dotpluto/tower-defense-game-web/README.md

 # About Particles
-This game is about dropping on unexplored planets and trying to extract as much resources as possible as fast as possible while under ever increasing threat from the local fauna.
-Think extraction shooter mixed with rts.
+In this game you are dropped on uncharted planets and are tasked with building a base that extracts as much resources as possible as quickly as possible.
+But don't get too greedy or the ever increasing amount of locals will get to you before you can evacuate with your loot.

 ## TODO
 - introduce meta-progression